-- (g) changes in physical asset revaluation surplus; - (h) share of net movement in revaluation surplus of associates and joint ventures; and - (i) gains and losses on remeasuring available for sale financial assets.
+- (a) changes in physical asset revaluation surplus; - (b) share of net movement in revaluation surplus of associates and joint ventures; and - (c) gains and losses on remeasuring available for sale financial assets.

 Payables

 Includes short and long term trade debt and accounts payable and taxes.